 #3: Sell Your Stuff Online

 Although DIY projects are hated by the masses, there are many people who have a particular affinity for them.
-DIY isn’t just restricted to fixing problems in the home, and you can use your equipment and skills to start your own business by completing DIY projects for clients and customers or sell your creations online.
+DIY isn’t just restricted to fixing problems in the home.
+You can use your equipment and skills to start your own business by completing DIY projects for clients and customers or sell your creations online.